Whose Child Is This?

 The powerful emotion of “hate” has escaped our conscious awareness!
 We “hate” too much, too often, too easily; the consequences of the word and the behaviors it implies are lost to us.
 Ask: Do I have a right to “hate?”
 Is “hate” a choice?
 What do I mean when I say I “hate”!
 Stare at the image of a dead Iraqi child?
 Embed the image of the struggling shocked Syrian boy in your mind.
 Make room for it!
 It is more important than so many other images you hold.
 Ask: Whose child is this?
 He or she is your child!
 If you deny this reality, then await the day the face returns to remind you of your failure, to haunt your minds as you look at your child.

-Anthony J. Marsella, Ph.D., a member of the TRANSCEND Network, is a past president of Psychologists for Social Responsibility, Emeritus Professor of psychology at the University of Hawaii’s Manoa Campus in Honolulu, Hawaii, and past director of the World Health Organization Psychiatric Research Center in Honolulu.
-He is known nationally and internationally as a pioneer figure in the study of culture and psychopathology who challenged the ethnocentrism and racial biases of many assumptions, theories, and practices in psychology and psychiatry.
+Anthony J. Marsella, Ph.D., a member of the TRANSCEND Network for Peace Development Environment, is a past president of Psychologists for Social Responsibility, Emeritus Professor of psychology at the University of Hawaii’s Manoa Campus in Honolulu, Hawaii, and past director of the World Health Organization Psychiatric Research Center in Honolulu.
+He is known internationally as a pioneer figure in the study of culture and psychopathology who challenged the ethnocentrism and racial biases of many assumptions, theories, and practices in psychology and psychiatry.
 In more recent years, he has been writing and lecturing on peace and social justice.
-He has published 21 books and more than 300 publications noted for challenging the ethnocentricity and biases of Western psychology and psychiatry, and for advocating peace and social justice.
-He can be reached at email@example.com.
+He has published 21 books and more than 300 articles, tech reports, and popular commentaries.
+His TMS articles may be accessed HERE and he can be reached at firstname.lastname@example.org.